The Different Processes for On-Campus Living

 For additional information specific to types of housing accommodations, please click this link: https://www.amherst.edu/mm/489548

 The College has a variety of theme and language communities available for students to join.
 Interested students will apply through the housing portal like all other application processes.
 If you accept theme community membership, you will be taken out of the general Housing Selection Process.
 After accepting, if you decide to drop out of a theme community, you will be put at the end of the Wait List.
 Theme community selections will either take place in person or online, depending on the theme community's preference.

 All applications are the same, regardless of the theme community, but some theme communities may request additional information as well.

 General Housing Selection – What is Special Interest Housing?

 Special interest housing is not a theme community, and any student may select into these rooms.
-Students who select into a special interest housing will be that they follow the specific qualities of the community.
+Students who select into special interest housing will be expected to follow the specific qualities of the community.
 The current special interests are 'quiet community' and 'all-women'.